Common searched topics: Manufacturing, Label printing, Sales order

 Invalid account type: You can’t associate a product or service with accounts of certain types (such as Accounts Receivable and Accounts Payable).
 If the product or service is something you sell, use an income account.
 If the product or service is something you buy, use an expense account.

-Reason: Products inside of Quickbooks have an account associated with them.
+Reason: Products inside of QuickBooks have an account associated with them.
 An item on the affected order has an account associated with it that is not allowed.

 Solution: Check the accounts that are set up for the items on the affected order in QuickBooks Online.
 The accounts should be set up as income and/or expense accounts (depending on if it’s a sales order or a purchase order).
 Here’s how you can change the account associated